metio/yosql/yosql-website/content/logging/jul.md

   - java.util.logging
 ---

 The `java.util.logging` based implementation for a logging generator.
 It does not require any external non-JDK classes.
-All loggers use the [basePackageName]() as their base name.
+All loggers use the [basePackageName](/configuration/repositories/basepackagename/) as their base name.

 ## Tooling

 ### Maven

-In order to use `YoSQL` together with [Maven](https://maven.apache.org/), take a look at the tooling [documentation for Maven](../../../tooling/maven).
+In order to use `YoSQL` together with [Maven](https://maven.apache.org/), take a look at the tooling [documentation for Maven](/tooling/maven/).

 ```xml
   <build>